-Planned improvements extend along CO 7 between the City of Brighton (US 85) and the City of Boulder (28th Street).
+Planned improvements extend along CO 7, commonly referred to as Arapaho Road or Arapaho Avenue in the west end of the Corridor, between the City of Brighton (US 85) and the City of Boulder (28th Street).

 What information was used to make recommendations?